Banou26/oz-legacy/README.md

-# oz-legacy
-Arctic Code Vault message from Oz
+# Arctic Code Vault message from Oz

+Hello there, hope in your time the entire universe is controlled by Oz and making life great.

+Pray to the Oz Gods !

+lulz